Sailor who shot, killed himself at Hawaii resort identified

 Corey Funai had just parked at the hotel to meet up with friends when an officer began yelling from a balcony to get inside Saturday.
 Funai feared a mass shooting.
 “With everything in the news on the mainland, I thought it might be something like that,” he said.
 “But that doesn’t happen in Hawaii very often.”

-People were mostly calm, enjoying food provided by the hotel, even when they saw SWAT teams, Funai said.
+People were mostly calm, even when they saw SWAT teams, Funai said.

 He dozed off on a sofa until hotel workers allowed people to leave 10 at a time at about midnight.